-- 26.1 States and international intergovernmental organizations should raise general public awareness of the important societal benefits of space activities and of the consequent importance of enhancing the long-term sustainability of outer space activities.
-To this end, States and international intergovernmental organizations should: - (a) Promote institutional and public awareness of space activities and their applications for sustainable development, environmental monitoring and assessment, disaster management and emergency response; - (b) Conduct outreach, capacity-building and education on regulations and established practices relevant to the long-term sustainability of space activities; - (c) Promote activities of non-governmental entities that will enhance the long-term sustainability of outer space activities; - (d) Raise awareness among relevant public institutions and non-governmental entities about national and international policies, legislation, regulations and best practices that are applicable to space activities. - 26.2 States and international intergovernmental organizations should promote public awareness of space applications for sustainable development, environmental monitoring and assessment, disaster management and emergency response through information-sharing and joint efforts with public institutions and non-governmental entities, taking into account the needs of current and future generations.
+26.1 States and international intergovernmental organizations should raise general public awareness of the important societal benefits of space activities and of the consequent importance of enhancing the long-term sustainability of outer space activities.
+To this end, States and international intergovernmental organizations should:

+(a) Promote institutional and public awareness of space activities and their applications for sustainable development, environmental monitoring and assessment, disaster management and emergency response;

+(b) Conduct outreach, capacity-building and education on regulations and established practices relevant to the long-term sustainability of space activities;

+(c) Promote activities of non-governmental entities that will enhance the long-term sustainability of outer space activities.

+26.2 States and international intergovernmental organizations should promote public awareness of space applications for sustainable development, environmental monitoring and assessment, disaster management and emergency response through information-sharing and joint efforts with public institutions and non-governmental entities, taking into account the needs of current and future generations.
 In designing space education programmes, States, international intergovernmental organizations and non-governmental entities should pay special attention to courses on enhancing knowledge and practice of the utilization of space applications to support sustainable development.
 States and international intergovernmental organizations should initiate the voluntary collection of information on public awareness and education tools and programmes with a view to facilitating the development and implementation of other initiatives with similar objectives.

 26.3 States and international intergovernmental organizations should foster outreach activities by or with industry, academia and other relevant non-governmental entities.
-Outreach, capacity-building and educational initiatives could take the form of seminars (in person or broadcast over the Internet), published guidelines to complement national and international regulations or a website with basic information on a regulatory framework and/or a contact point within the Government for regulatory information.
+Outreach, capacity-building and educational initiatives could take the form of seminars (in person or broadcast over the Internet), published guidelines to complement national and international regulations or an Internet website with basic information on a regulatory framework and/or a contact point within the Government for regulatory information.
 Appropriately targeted outreach and education can assist all entities engaged in space activities in gaining a better appreciation and understanding of the nature of their obligations, in particular relating to implementation, which can lead to improved compliance with the existing regulatory framework and the practices currently being employed to enhance the long-term sustainability of outer space activities.
 This is particularly valuable where the regulatory framework has been changed or updated, resulting in new obligations for participants in space activities.